Greer, South Carolina

-Greer, SC has experienced great economic growth in recent years with headquarters of BMW US Manufacturing Company, Alexium International, and more.

 History

-Greer was named for James Manning Greer, whose ancestry traces from Scotland, through Ireland.
+Greer was named for James Manning Greer, who was Scottish.
 Many of his descendants still reside in the region.
 James Manning Greer was a descendant of John Greer Sr., who surveyed his land in Laurens County in 1750.
 John and his family were already in Laurens County, prior to the Greer passengers who arrived aboard the ship The Falls in 1764.
-John Greer's family settled at Duncans Creek between that Creek and the Enoree River and close to Duncan's Creek Presbyterian Church.
-John, Sr.'s great grandson James Manning Greer settled his family near Greenville in an area that eventually became Greer's Station.
+John, Sr.'s great-grandson, James Manning Greer, settled his family near Greenville in an area that eventually became known as Greer's Station.

 The area now known as Greer was once part of the "Domain of the Cherokees" prior to the American Revolutionary War.
 In 1777, the area was added to the state of South Carolina.
 Development toward the birth of the town occurred in 1873, when the Richmond and Danville Air Line Railway (now the Norfolk Southern Railway) established a line between Atlanta and Charlotte.
 A station was built on land that belonged to James Manning Greer, and was named Greer's Station.
 The first post office was located in the new depot, Greer's Depot.
 That depot was a red brick, Victorian structure with a slate roof and a cupola.
 It was located immediately adjacent to the current Norfolk Southern rail line between Trade Street and Depot Street, facing toward Moore Street.
 It was demolished in 1976 by its then owner, the Southern Railway System, in order to avoid property taxes.
 When the town was incorporated in 1876, it was named Town of Greer's.
 One hundred years later, the name was officially changed to the City of Greer without an "s" on the end.